shakg/visual-alias/README.md

 # Visual Alias
 Aliases made easy.
-Blazingly fast :) electronjs app that enables users to run & see aliases visually.
+Blazingly fast :) electronjs app that enables users to run & see aliases visually. https://www.oslash.com/ visual-alias will be a product like oslash

 # Features
  - add aliases